With a little planning and the right plants, you can become a wildlife gardener.

 Backyard Biodiversity Project 2024

-The 2024 Backyard Biodiversity Project event starts in early May and runs over 5 weeks.
+The 2024 Backyard Biodiversity Project Spring (online) event starts in early October and runs over 3 weeks.

 When you join Backyard Biodiversity you will:

 This project responds to an action in our Climate Action Plan, to deliver education workshops and programs that support the protection and enhancement of our biodiversity.
-Find out more on our Climate Action Plan page.
+Find out more about our Climate Action Plan.

 What to include in your garden